Netease-Games-AI-Lab-Guangzhou/PerfectDou/README.md

 # [NeurIPS 2022] PerfectDou: Dominating DouDizhu with Perfect Information Distillation
 The official repo for the NeurIPS 2022 paper <PerfectDou: Dominating DouDizhu with Perfect Information Distillation>.

 **Note: We only realease our pretrained model and the evaluation code.
 The training code is currently unavailable since a distributed system was used.
-We will inform you at the first time once we decide to open source our training code.**
+The codes for calculating left hands and for feature engineering are provided as shared library (i.e., *.so file), the details of these two modules could be found in the paper.
+We will inform you at the first time once we decide to open source these codes.**

 ## An online demo to play with!
 Have fun!
 * Online Demo: [https://outer-perfectdou-demo-gzailab.nie.netease.com](https://outer-perfectdou-demo-gzailab.nie.netease.com)